Navy Bonus and Incentives Overview

 - Those who enlist for a Nuclear Rating may earn up to $72,700 (the maximum)

 Note: The Navy College Fund, otherwise known as a GI Bill Kicker, increases the value of the GI Bill payment rate by as much as $950 a month.
 The cash value of this benefit is determined by the number of months you actually attend school after your release from active duty.
 This means that a full-time student who uses the total GI Bill 36 month of benefits, valued at over $38,000, can get as much as $72,700 in total benefits.

 Additional Navy Enlistment Incentive Programs

 Advanced Enlistment (Pay grade)

 You may be entitled to enlist at a paygrade higher than the customary E-1 level if you meet certain criteria.
-This advanced paygrade – E-2 or E-3 – is effective the first day of active duty.
-Although you will be paid at a higher level, you wll not wear the rank (rating) until you have graduated from basic training.
+This advanced paygrade, E-2 or E-3, is effective the first day of active duty.
+Although you will be paid at a higher level, you will not wear the rank until you have graduated from basic training.

-There are several criteria for being eligible for Advance Enlistment, these include having college credit, vocational training, High School Military Academies, or referred another recruit for the extended Delayed Enlistment Program.
-In addition membership in the following programs will also qualify for advanced enlistment:
+There are several criteria for being eligible for Advanced Enlistment which include having college credit, vocational training, High School Military Academies, or referred another recruit for the extended Delayed Enlistment Program.
+In addition, membership in the following programs will also qualify for advanced enlistment:

 - Sea Scouts

 - Navy Sea Cadet Corps